How to Trademark Your Business Brand

 However, trademarking your brand is a legal process and can be a bit complicated.
 In this article, we’ll explain what a trademark is, the differences between trademarks and other intellectual property (IP) protections, whether or not you should get a trademark for your business, and how to register for a trademark if you decide that trademarking your brand is right for you.

 Recommended: Use Trademark Engine to search federal databases for direct-hits, prepare and easily file your application with the US Patent & Trademark Office.

-A trademark or service mark is a word, logo, phrase, symbol, or design used in the trade of goods or services to identify the source of these goods or services and distinguish that source from others.
-Simply put, a trademark is how we distinguish one business from another.
+A trademark is any word, slogan, symbol, design, or any combination of these that identifies the source of a business’s goods and services and distinguishes them from the goods and services of another party.
 The main purpose of a trademark is to prevent consumer confusion by ensuring two similar businesses do not operate under the same name or symbol.

 Trademarks, patents, and copyrights are all forms of intellectual property, but they apply in a wide variety of different ways.

 - Trademark: Trademarks are designed to differentiate one business from another.
 They ensure that consumers are never confused about who they are doing business with and that business owners do not face unfair competition from similar companies using the same or similar names or logos to theirs.
 Trademarks need not be registered with the federal government but may be approved for 10 year periods.

 - Patent: A patent is a right granted to an inventor by the federal government that permits the inventor to exclude others from making, selling or using their invention for a period of time.
 Patents come in three categories: utility patents, design patents, and plant patents.
 They are generally valid for twenty years.